Skip to content

 Step 4: Save your case

 JuryBinder auto-saves your work to the browser's private storage as you go.
-At any time, click Save to write the current state to a .jbinder file on your device.
+To save a copy to your device's file system:

 Next steps